The Night I Convinced Myself I Was Dying

 It started with a headache and soon turned into a persistent fear of illness, often associated with hypochondria.

-It was not just any headache; it was a throbbing, sinister pain that I convinced myself could only mean one thing: a brain tumor.
+Thank you for reading this post, don't forget to subscribe!It was not just any headache; it was a throbbing, sinister pain that I convinced myself could only mean one thing: a brain tumor.

 I spent that entire night in a panic, scrolling through medical forums, squinting at my pupils in the bathroom mirror, convinced I had hours left to live.
 By sunrise, I was exhausted—not from illness, but from terror.